-- Use of strips is a non-invasive method of clearing mites from your beehives.
+- The use of strips is a non-invasive method of clearing mites from your beehives.
 You only visit the hive, place the strips and leave.
 After 6 weeks, the hive should be clear of mites.
 Regular inspection of beehives helps identify mite invasion early.

 - The Apivar is suitable for more than one beehive type.
 It can be used in a top bar hive and in the more popular Langstroth beehive design.
 It also works well with Flow hives.

 - Differently sized packs of the Apivar are available.
-The sizes cater well for both small scale and larger scale beekeepers.
+The sizes cater well to both small-scale and larger-scale beekeepers.

 - For those who are doing beekeeping as part of environmental conservation, the release of chemicals into the environment may be an issue.
 However, your bees need to stay clear of mites.